pretomksaha/Truck_tour_app/README.md

   <h3 align="center">Truck Tour App</h3>

   <p align="center">
     The goal of this project is to create a web portal for users to take tracking on the truck's trip and their expenses.
-The task is given by CHI Deutschland Cargo Handling GmbH as a test project for  Full Stack Software Developer possition.
+The task is given by CHI Deutschland Cargo Handling GmbH as a test project for the Full Stack Software Developer position.
   </p>
 </div>